The most ancient spiral galaxy yet

-Category: Space Hits: 3The most ancient spiral galaxy found so far, called BRI 1335-0417, at an distance of 12.4 billion light-years and at a time just 1.4 billion years after the Big Bang.
+Category: Space Hits: 4The most ancient spiral galaxy found so far, called BRI 1335-0417, at an distance of 12.4 billion light-years and at a time just 1.4 billion years after the Big Bang.
 Spiral arms are visible on both sides of the compact, bright area in the galaxy center.
 Image via ALMA/ T. Tsukui & S. Iguchi.

 Swirly and beautiful, spiral galaxies are what we often think of when someone mentions the word galaxy.
 Our own Milky Way is a spiral galaxy.
 These galaxies are pretty common in the nearby universe.
 But the farther back in time and distance astronomers look, the fewer spiral galaxies they see among the multitudes of galaxies in our universe.
 Instead, as we go out into space – and back in time – galaxies appear more irregular in shape.
 And thus how and when spiral galaxies formed is one of astronomy’s classic questions.
 And so it was with some excitement on May 20, 2021 that astronomers reported the most ancient spiral galaxy yet found.